 Imagine a customer who recently ordered a timely gift in preparation for a friend’s socially-distanced housewarming party.
 With just a day or two remaining until the party, their present still hasn’t arrived – and they haven’t heard anything from the seller.
 This is an unpleasant scenario for the customer and retailer alike, and one that occurs all too often.
 It’s also one that could result in the loss of a customer forever.

 The above is no more than a hypothetical but it’s clear the modern customer has an insatiable appetite for communication related to their purchases.
-In fact, our Topography of Retail study found that 72% of customers expect real-time updates as their order moves from the distribution center to their front door.
+According to Oracle Retail's 2020 consumer research, 73% of customers expect real-time updates as their order moves from the distribution center to their front door.
 Customers are no longer willing to wait weeks without seeing hide nor hair of their purchases and the onus is on retailers to step up to the plate.

 Once an order is placed, OMS helps retailers coordinate and manage communications across multiple stores, distribution centers, and delivery providers through the use of timely reminders and alerts.
 From there, retailers can customize the number of updates they want to send out and which situations are worthy of an alert, keeping customers satisfied with their order status without overburdening inventory workers.